 Contact the faculty member who is supervising your research and work with them to focus on different aspects that can be completed remotely (e.g., data analysis and conducting tests in virtual environments) if progress on your research project is affected by the campus moving to a “limited” or “remote” operating mode, your own illness, or because you are in quarantine or in self-isolation

-Graduate suite and graduate student study carrels in Norlin Library will remain unavailable for the fall 2020 semester.
+Graduate suite and graduate student study carrels in Norlin Library will open for fall 2021.
 Students can reserve socially distant, individual study seats in both Gemmill Library and the Business Library weekdays from 8 a.m. to 5 p.m.
 Study seats can be reserved in 45-minute increments for up to 135 minutes.
 Reservations can be made up to 14 days in advance.